-You raise a good point though Chris: our leaders aren't saying enough about the things you listed.
+You raise a good point though Tom: some of our leaders aren't saying enough about the things you listed.
 You have to keep one thing in mind though: the Magisterium (the teaching authority of the Church) is clear on the three things you listed.
 But sometimes, our priests, and even our bishops ignore these things, or sweep them under the rug to the faithful's detriment.

 Everyone has free will to accept, reject or become ambivalent to the teaching of the Church.
 Unfortunately, that includes priests too.
-I encourage you to study the CCC; learn what the Church really teaches.
+I encourage you to study the CCC along with the Bible; learn what the Church really teaches.
 You've seen it here plainly in this thread.
 Cardinal George in his video proved that what your young priest told you was incorrect.
 If you have any other questions on a different subject or anything else to discuss, feel free to message me at any time.

 Tom: Harriet, I do happen to disagree, with this and a few other things.
 Lucky for me, and the Church, you are allowed to disagree with the Magisterium on certain things and still remain a Catholic.